liam-kelley/SMA_Projet/README.md

 The GamerAgents interact within the Model each step according to a specific initiative pattern.

-Enums:
+# Enums:

 1. Color : Corresponds to team colors.
 Can be RED or BLUE

 2. AI : Corresponds to what drives each team's agents.
-Can be MANUAL, RANDOM, REACTIVE, BDI
+Can be RANDOM, REACTIVE, UTILITY.

 3. Card : These are the cards that can be in a team's hand, deck, or discard pile.
 Can be MOVE, or BUILD_PILLAR

-Classes:
+# Classes:

 1. Message :
 Messages are sent by gamer agents to the team.message_pile.
 They can then be read by other agents for them to have their desires accomodated.